Latest updates and advice

 Climate outlook

-The pattern of above normal temperatures continues through autumn, with chances of unusually high daytime temperatures being elevated in western parts of WA.
+The pattern of above normal temperatures continues through winter, with chances of unusually high daytime temperatures being elevated over most of Australia.

-Check monthly updates in the Seasonal Climate OutlookClimate resources
+Check monthly updates in DPIRD's Seasonal Climate OutlookClimate resources

 - DPIRD weather stations map